Maycock (Tall White Selection) Squash Landrace

 Sale

 Maycocks were long the summer squash of the Nanticoke people, indigenous to the central Delmarva Peninsula and southern New Jersey.
-Like the Nanticoke winter squash (Cucurbita maxima), these Maycocks (Cucurbita pepo) are very diverse in form and color.
-That diversity is the variety's strength though, making the population resilient in the face of pests, diseases, extreme weather, weed pressure, etc. Over the last 200 years, much Cucurbita pepo biodiversity has been lost, with most commercial offerings today being ephemeral F1 hybrids.
-There are few historic landraces still in existence — making these seeds even more important to preserve.
+The name seems to be an English-sounding version of the Nanticoke word for squash, "macac."
+Like the Nanticoke winter squash (Cucurbita maxima), these maycocks (Cucurbita pepo) are very diverse in form and color.
+That diversity is the variety's strength though, making the population resilient in the face of pests, diseases, extreme weather, weed pressure, etc. Over the past 200 years, so much Cucurbita pepo biodiversity has been lost, with most commercial offerings today being ephemeral F1 hybrids.
+There are precipus few historic landraces still in existence — making these seeds even more important to preserve.
 Traditionally, maycock fruit were eaten fresh but also commonly sliced and dried for winter use.
-Few alive today have even heard of maycock squash, let alone tasted one — and if not for a fortuitous meeting in the 1980s, this wonderful squash landrace might have disappeared forever, like so many others.
+Few alive today have even heard of the very special maycock squash, let alone tasted one — and if not for a fortuitous meeting in the 1980s, this wonderful landrace might have disappeared forever, like so many others.

 After growing them out a few times, and with a diligent researcher's knowledge of historical accounts of indigenous agriculture in the region, Dr. Weaver came to believe that the diversity present in the maycock population now in his hands represented a composite of many different historical varieties.
 Ms. Johnson, and likely generations of her forebears, simply called them all maycocks, and by the time she was growing them they were essentially one diverse variety.
 But Dr. Weaver worked off and on through the years attempting to select different strains — and these seeds are one such strain which he labeled "tall white."
 Its fruit come in a range of sizes, shapes, and colors, though pale cream to yellow certainly predominate in this selection (others are green and white or more yellow, some are smooth, some warty).
-Our dear friend and grower Chris Homanics of Head, Hands, Heart Nursery and Seed grew them out this year in Washington state and produced a bumper crop.
-Chris is not easily impressed, but these maycocks impressed him.
+Our dear friend and grower Chris Homanics of Head, Hands, Heart Nursery and Seed grew them out last year in Washington state and produced a bumper crop.
+Chris is not easily impressed, but these maycocks did just that.
 We grew three Weaver selections in New Jersey (different from this one) with the intention of recombining them into something approximating the landrace as Fanny Johnson knew it (and we expect to have enough to release some next year).
+As of this edit (summer 2023), we're growing four of Dr. Weaver's selections are growing all together at the Princeton Seed Farm — currently the most isolated field available to us.
+We're excited to see what kind of diversity begins to appear once these families of squash are all brought back together.

 Below is a grower/eater report from Chris: